+Review #1, Comment #5

+Secondly, some regressions have control variables that do not seem to be helpful in the understanding of the phenomenon.
+For example, Table 5 - Model 3 is about trying to see if there is a difference in ESE-Goal between genders.
+The stepwise procedure kept "have a mentor" as a significant variable.
+Of course, if someone wants to improve their ESE, having a mentor would likely yield that result.
+Because having a mentor comes after the goal, how this can have any confounding effect on the gender difference of having this goal when entering the accelerator?
+To put it differently, as having a mentor is the consequence of having this goal, but not a driver of it, then why controlling for it?

+This is not the same logic for founders' progress during the accelerator, as what has been received as service would likely to impact progress.
+Here, having a mentor could impact ESE progress, and if women are asking to a greater extent having a mentor, then not controlling for mentoring (as you do in Table 6) could impact gender difference.
+I admit that you entered mentors that were empowering or being good role models, but not just having (or not) a mentor.
+And most importantly, other relevant variables could be missing.

+Authors’ Response

 We hope that the changes we described in our previous comment regarding the regression analyses (in which these controls are excluded) address this comment, and that the controls we use make more sense now.

 We should, however, mention that our initial logic was that there are accelerators where guidance and support are provided by the program manager and team and not by formal mentors.
-As founders choose (i.e., self-select into) their program, we thought that there might be differences in initial goals between founders that prefer one type of program over another.
-Since we dropped the discussion of specific differences between programs, we also excluded these controls.
+As founders choose (i.e., self-select into) their respective programs, we thought that there might be differences in initial goals between founders that prefer one type of program over another.
+Since we eliminated the discussion of specific differences between programs, we also excluded these controls.

+Review #1, Comment #6

+Third, Table 7 provides results about what could bring satisfaction with the accelerator, and essentially based on progresses declared.
+This is not part of the hypotheses, and the modelling should be explained.
+Why not controlling for other potential confounding variables?
+And what is the added value here?
+If someone progressed well, then it will be more likely to be satisfied?
+So, what is the point?
+And how to explain (Model 10) that the higher percentage of female reduce satisfaction for the startup progress, or satisfaction with founder's progress (Model 11)?

+Authors’ Response

-You are right, and your comment exemplify why we felt that including satisfaction might throws the manuscript out of focus.
-It is part of the reason why we feel that the manuscript reads more smoothly without it, and why we decided to drop it.
+You are right, and your comment exemplifies why we felt that including satisfaction might undermine the focus of the manuscript.
+It is part of the reason why we feel that the manuscript reads more smoothly without it, and why we decided to eliminate it.
 Thank you.